ai-talks-22/Talks/index.md

 **Bio:** I am a third year Ph.D. student at MPI-SWS in Germany.
 Broadly, I work in the intersection of software testing/verification and artificial intelligence.
 I develop testing and verification techniques to ensure the dependability of AI-enabled systems.
 I am advised by Dr. Maria Christakis and work in the "Practical Formal Methods" group at MPI-SWS.
 I graduated from Boğaziçi University in 2017 with a M.Sc. in computer science.
 Before that, I did my B.Sc. studies in computer science at the same university.

+### TBA (1st week of the September)

+**_Multiplicity in the Partitioning of Signed Graphs_** by Nejat Arınık

+**Abstract:** According to the structural balance theory, a signed graph is considered structurally balanced when it can be partitioned into a number of modules such that positive edges are located inside the modules and negatives ones are in-between them.
+In practice, real-world networks are rarely perfectly balanced.
+When it is not the case, one wants to measure the magnitude of the imbalance and to identify the set of edges related to the network imbalance.
+The Correlation Clustering (CC) problem is precisely defined as finding the partition with minimal imbalance.

+Signed graph partitioning is an important task, which has many applications, as finding a balanced partition helps understanding the system modeled by the graph.
+However, the standard approach used in the literature is to find a single partition and focus the rest of the analysis on it, as if it was sufficient to fully characterize the studied system.
+Yet, it may not reflect the meso-structure of the network, and one may need to seek for other partitions to build a better picture.
+Although this need to look for multiplicity is extremely important from the end user's perspective, only a very few works took it into consideration in their analysis, up to now.

+One particular situation, where we want to relax this traditional single-partition assumption to allow searching for multiple partitions, arises in the context of the CC problem.
+When solving an instance of such problem, several or even many optimal partitions may coexist.
+If multiple optimal partitions coexist, one can then wonder how different/diverse they are.
+Put differently, we want to know what we loose when considering only one partition, while there might be multiple ones.
+In order to answer these questions, one should ideally enumerate completely the space of optimal partitions, and perform its analysis.
+To this end, we propose a new efficient solution space enumeration method and a cluster analysis-based framework in order to first enumerate the space of optimal partitions and then empirically study such space.
+Based on our empirical study, our main finding is the identification of 4 different situations: 1) unique solution; 2) single class of similar solutions; 3) several classes of similar solutions; 4) multiple solutions without a clear clustering structure.

+**Bio:** Nejat Arınık is currently a post-doctoral researcher at TETIS in Montpellier in France.
+He received his Ph.D. in Computer Science from Avignon University in France in 2021.
+Before his Ph.D., he received his B.S. and M.S. degrees in computer engineering from Galatasaray University and INSA Lyon, respectively.
+His current research interests include data mining, complex network analysis, and operations research.

 ### TBA (1st week of the October)

 **_Topic Modeling: Clustering with Labels_** by Burak Suyunu